-The set-up process is similarly quick and easy and will get you up and running in a few minutes.
-Refer to the following steps to set-up Chameleon on Google Tag Manager.
+Below you can find a detailed step-by-step guide to set up Chameleon using GTM.
+The setup process is similarly quick and easy and will get you up and running in a few minutes.
+As with other implementation processes, two simple steps are required:

 1. Create a new tag with the Chameleon code snippet

-Copy your custom Chameleon code snippet from the Chameleon Dashboard and paste it on the HTML field in GTM.
+Copy your custom Chameleon code snippet from the Chameleon Dashboard.

 2. Identify users and send user properties